RenaShahMSFT/AzureFilesVPN/README.md

 ## Step 3 - Download and install the VPN client

-* Click on your gateway and go to the **Point to site** tab from the left pane.
-Download VPN client by clicking the button on the top.
+* Once the deployment fully completes, click on your gateway and go to the **Point to site** tab from the left pane. **Download VPN client** by clicking the button on the top.

   ![download VPN client](/images/downloadvpnclient.png)